 ISAs on the Rise in Utah Higher Ed

 Student loan debt in the United States hit another record in 2021.
-According to a recent report by Forbes, 45 million borrowers now collectively owe over $1.7 trillion across a variety of federal student loan types, a nationwide burden second only to mortgage debt.
+According to a recent report by Forbes, and a report from Bankrate.com, 45 million borrowers now collectively owe over $1.7 trillion across a variety of federal student loan types, a nationwide burden second only to mortgage debt.
 Long-term declines in state funding for higher education have forced many colleges and universities to periodically raise tuition costs.
 Higher tuition means students take on increasing loan debt to keep up.
 In many cases, students are left with a debt burden that can take decades to pay down, which can delay home, car, and other large purchases.

 But what if educators could tell a prospective student, “you don’t need to make any payments until you land a job”?
 That’s the promise of a new tuition repayment model known as the Income Share Agreement, or ISA.
 Fundamentally, an ISA is a contract in which a student receives education funding in exchange for a fixed percentage of their income upon securing a job.
 If the student does not get a job within a certain period after graduation, or that job does not meet a defined income threshold, they pay no tuition at all.
 The “no job, no repayment” aspect of the agreement distinguishes the ISA from a traditional student loan.
 In theory ISAs should align the interests of the student and the school (or ISA) provider, because the provider is only compensated if the student gets a job that meets the income threshold for repayment.

 Theory is one thing.
 We wanted to know how the ISAs are working in practice.
 We reached out to a few of the Utah schools pioneering ISAs to learn about their experience so far and why Utah has come to play such a prominent role in developing the innovative financing tool.